brandur/sorg/content/passages-drafts/002-japan.md

 ## Hello, again (#hello)

 Oh yeah, I went to Japan, and for my money, it's the most interesting country on Earth.
+Not because its trains are fast (although you do just have to _love_ its train), but because of its amazing beauty, long history, unique culture and technology, and friendly people.

 I had the privilege of visiting a variety of its sights -- everything from dense urban jungles to beautiful wild areas.
-This letter turned out to be a little long, so I've split it into two parts, with the next coming in early 2018.
+This letter turned out to be a little long, so it's coming out in two parts, with the next in early 2018.

 As usual, you can unsubscribe instantly [by clicking here][unsubscribe], but I hope you don't.
 Thanks for